-The primary aim of this paper is to shed light on the general question of simplification while preserving topology or, more specifically, on the dependencies between the operations that locally simplify.
-Examples are cancellations of critical point pairs in a Morse function, and collapses of simplex pairs in a simplicial complex.
-Depending on the sequence, these operations may or may not succeed in producing a perfect Morse function or a single vertex complex.
-Another source of motivation is the optimization of topology.
-To relate the two problems, we may think of `simplifying' a function on a domain, while `optimizing' the topology of a sublevel set of that function.
+The depth poset sheds light on the general question of simplification while preserving homology or, more specifically, on the dependencies between the operations that locally simplify.
+Examples are cancellations of critical point pairs in a Morse function and collapses of simplex pairs in a simplicial complex.
+Another source of motivation is topological optimization.
+To relate the two problems, we may think of `simplifying' a function on a domain, while `optimizing' the topology of a sublevel set.
 The target of the optimization may address topology directly (such as minimizing the Betti numbers under some constraints) or indirectly (such as maximizing the strength-to-weight ratio of a shape).
-Optimizing shapes for everyday use is important, so there is a discipline within engineering dedicated to this subject \cite{BeSi04}.
+Optimizing shapes is important in engineering, which dedicates an entire discipline to this task \cite{BeSi04}.